kgmonteith/BonusFFB/docs/prndl.md

 Simply move the joystick forward and back to select the desired gear position.

 * If a shift lock device is selected in the `Input/output settings` tab, the chosen button must be depressed in order to shift out of park.
-This simulates the shift lock trigger found on almost modern automatic vehicles to prevent accidentally shifting from park to reverse.
+This simulates the shift lock trigger found on all modern automatic vehicles to prevent accidentally shifting from park to reverse.
-    * Similarly, if the `Enable shift lock between Neutral and Reverse` option is enabled, the button must be depressed to shift from neutral to reverse, which is also found on most automatic transmissions.
+    * Similarly, if the `Enable shift lock between Neutral and Reverse` option is enabled, the button must be depressed to shift from neutral to reverse.
 * ATS/ETS2 does not have a "park" gear.
-When ATS/ETS2 telemtry is enabled, "park" is simulated by enabling or disabling the parking brake and setting the gear to neutral.
+When ATS/ETS2 telemetry is enabled, "park" is simulated by enabling or disabling the parking brake and setting the gear to neutral.
 To enable this behavior, ensure the option is enabled in the `Other settings` tab.
     * Alternatively, the park gear can be disabled in the `Other settings` tab.

 ## Game configuration